COSC3020/quicksort-pivot-megrose10/README.md

 Your answer must derive probabilities for choosing a good pivot and quantitatively reason with them.

 Finding a good pivot using this approach will be more likey to pick a good pivot.
-While, from slide 34, only looking at the first number could be the greatest or least greatest number, with the comparisons being $/theta$ (nlogn), where as with chosing a median, the value does not have as great of a possibility of being on one side or the other.
+While, from slide 34, only looking at the first number could be the greatest or least greatest number, with the comparisons being $/theta$ (nlogn), where as with chosing a median, the value has a lower probability on being on either side of the sorted list.

 Add your answer to this markdown file.
 [This page](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions)